prototypefund/dark-crystal-javascript.gitlab.io/docs/protocol-specification.md

 Each encrypted shard is packed together with some metadata into a message, transmitted to the custodian, and a local (encrypted) copy is retained.

-Additionally, a message is published which is encrypted only to the secret owner themselves, with some metadata describing the secret.
+Additionally, a '`root`' message is published which is encrypted only to the secret owner themselves, which contains some metadata describing the secret.

 Details of these messages, as well as of the system of requesting, responding, and forwarding shards, are explained in the [message schemas section](message-schemas.md)